Kartaverse/Kartaverse-Docs/docs/tutorials.md

 @yt(PJWsscXmJiE,560px,317px,center)

+### Edit & Grade in Resolve Studio with Apple Vision Pro and Meta Quest Connectivity

+Learn how to edit and grade VR180 + 360VR video in DaVinci Resolve Studio 20 with live NDI previews on an Apple Vision Pro or Meta Quest HMD.

+@yt(iRFtkcSX5vg,560px,317px,center)

 ### Live Previews With Real-time STMap Warping and NDI Streaming

 Learn how to stream and live preview Canon R5C, R5 II, and RED V-Raptor X footage directly to the Meta Quest 3 or Meta Quest 3S in real-time 3D VR180 with this in-depth, step-by-step guide.
 This video covers everything you need to create a seamless 3D 180 live view in multiple VR headsets and VR180 livestream workflow with minimal latency—perfect for professional 3D 180 filmmaking and immersive live production setups.